Methodology

 Institutional credit has been defined as COURSEAIM (opens in a new tab) codes 'D90', 'E90', 'L90', 'L91', 'M90', 'M91','H90', 'H91', 'I90', 'I91', 'J90', 'C90' in the HESA 'Student' and 'Student Alternative' records.

-Other HE is defined as learning at levels 4 to 8 outside of OfS-recognised HE, apprenticeships and institutional credit in HEPS.
+Other higher-level learning is defined as learning at levels 4 to 8 outside of OfS-recognised HE, apprenticeships and institutional credit in HEPS.
 These courses are generally not eligible for student loan support, but could be eligible for Advanced Learner Loans (ALLs).
 In addition, some students aged 16-18 on approved courses regulated by Ofqual can be funded by the ESFA.
-Full details of the funding rules can be found here
+Full details of the funding rules can be found in the ESFA 16 to 19 funding guidance (opens in a new tab).

 In the ILR, it is not mandatory for providers to return information on their unfunded learners, which means that data reported under this category is likely to be an underestimate.